 Yoga Teacher for Special Needs

 In “A Return to Love: Reflections on the Principles of A Course in Miracles,” Marianne Williamson said: “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.”
 Attention-deficit/hyperactivity disorder (ADHD) is often misunderstood.
 Although challenging, ADHD is a gift, not a curse.
-I am here to provid a respectful, confidential environment and support you the best way possible.
+I am also here to provide a respectful, confidential environment and support you in the best way possible.

 The coaching process is a partnership between the coach and the client.
-I have learned from my study and training with JST Coaching & Training that a combination of ADHD specific skills and life coaching skills (goal-setting and strategy creation in managing day-to-day activities), are needed to successfully coach individuals with ADHD.
+So, I have learned from my study and training with JST Coaching & Training that a combination of ADHD specific skills and life coaching skills (goal-setting and strategy creation in managing day-to-day activities), are needed to successfully coach individuals with ADHD.